 The Company has a formalized compensation philosophy to guide compensation program design and decisions.
-Many of the characteristics inherent in the Company's executive compensation program encourage the right behaviours, thus mitigating risks and aligning longterm results with shareholder interests.
+Many of the characteristics inherent in the Company's executive compensation program encourage the right behaviours, thus mitigating risks and aligning long-term results with shareholder interests.
 The following are examples of such characteristics:

-- Appropriate balance between fixed and variable pay, as well as short and long-term incentives; - Multiple performance measures to be met or exceeded in the AIBP; - Overlap of performance measures for short and long-term incentives to mitigate risk; - Capped incentive payout opportunities with no minimum guaranteed payout; - Cannot engage in hedging activity or in any form of transactions in publicly traded options on CN securities; - Executive compensation clawback policy is in place; - Stock ownership guidelines apply to executives and senior management employees; and - The Committee retains the services of an independent executive compensation consultant.
+- Appropriate balance between fixed and variable pay, as well as short- and long-term incentives; - Multiple performance measures to be met or exceeded in the AIBP; - Increased diversification with the addition of a safety component in the AIBP; - Overlap of performance measures for short- and long-term incentives to mitigate risk; - Capped incentive payout opportunities with no minimum guaranteed payout; - Cannot engage in hedging activity or in any form of transactions in publicly-traded options on CN securities; - · Executive compensation clawback policy is in place; - Stock ownership guidelines apply to executives and senior management employees; and - The Committee retains the services of an independent executive compensation consultant.

-A complete list and description of these risk-mitigating features is available on page 49.
+A complete list and description of these risk-mitigating features is available on page 47.

-In December 2015, following a review of the Company's compensation policy, programs and practices, Willis Towers Watson concluded again this year that "overall, there do not appear to be significant risks arising from CN's compensation programs that are reasonably likely to have a material adverse effect on the Company".
-The Committee supports the conclusions from Willis Towers Watson's risk assessment report and in its own assessment determined that proper risk mitigation features are in place within the Company's compensation program.
+In December 2016, following a review of the Company's compensation policy, programs and practices, Willis Towers Watson concluded again this year that "overall, there do not appear to be significant risks arising from CN's compensation programs that are reasonably likely to have a material adverse effect on the Company".
+The Committee supports the conclusions from Willis Towers Watson's risk assessment report and, in its own assessment, determined that proper risk mitigation features are in place within the Company's compensation program.